-- the acceleration of all of the Equipment Notes (provided that with respect to the period prior to the Delivery Period Termination Date, the aggregate principal amount thereof exceeds \$400 million); or - an American Bankruptcy Event.
+- the acceleration of all of the Equipment Notes (provided that with respect to the period prior to the Delivery Period Termination Date, the aggregate principal amount thereof exceeds \$550 million); or - an American Bankruptcy Event.
 (Liquidity Facilities, Section 1.01)

-If (i) any Liquidity Event of Default under any Liquidity Facility has occurred and is continuing and (ii) less than 65% of the aggregate outstanding principal amount of all Equipment Notes (other than Series B Equipment Notes, if Class B Certificates are issued after the Issuance Date, and Additional Equipment Notes, if any) are Performing Equipment Notes, the applicable Liquidity Provider may, in its discretion, give a notice of termination of such Liquidity Facility (a "Final Termination Notice").
-With respect to any Liquidity Facility, if the Pool Balance of the related class of Certificates is greater than the aggregate outstanding principal amount of the related series of Equipment Notes (other than any such series of Equipment Notes previously sold or with respect to which the Aircraft related to such series of Equipment Notes has been disposed of) at any time during the 18-month period prior to the final expected Regular Distribution Date with respect to such class of Certificates, the Liquidity Provider of such Trust may, in its discretion, give a notice of special termination of such Liquidity Facility (a "Special Termination Notice" and, together with the Final Termination Notice").
+If (i) any Liquidity Event of Default under any Liquidity Facility has occurred and is continuing and (ii) less than 65% of the aggregate outstanding principal amount of all Equipment Notes (other than Additional Equipment Notes, if any) are Performing Equipment Notes, the applicable Liquidity Provider may, in its discretion, give a notice of termination of such Liquidity Facility (a "Final Termination Notice").
+With respect to any Liquidity Facility, if the Pool Balance of the related class of Certificates is greater than the aggregate outstanding principal amount of the related series of Equipment Notes (other than any such series of Equipment Notes previously sold or with respect to which the Aircraft related to such series of Equipment Notes has been disposed of) at any time during the 18-month period prior to the final expected Regular Distribution Date with respect to such class of Certificates, the Liquidity Provider of such Trust may, in its discretion, give a notice of special termination of such Liquidity Facility (a "Special Termination Notice").
 The Termination Notice will have the following consequences: